63-Page Oral Surgery WordPress Build in 58 Days — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

-The agency’s pre-launch issue list (Redmine #222) surfaced five finding categories before DNS cutover: meta mismatches at sub-procedure depth (/procedures/wisdom-teeth/impacted-wisdom-teeth/), 404 errors on two surgical paths, an unlinked Patient Registration button, a missing Rank Math install, and video-embed mismatches on two procedure pages — all closed through a full test → send → sign-off loop.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+The agency’s pre-launch issue list surfaced five finding categories before DNS cutover: meta mismatches at sub-procedure depth (/procedures/wisdom-teeth/impacted-wisdom-teeth/), 404 errors on two surgical paths, an unlinked Patient Registration button, a missing Rank Math install, and video-embed mismatches on two procedure pages — all closed through a full test → send → sign-off loop.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and the rule that no item ships open.
+Past that point the agency ran its own QA, dropping findings into the shared backlog for us to fix and recycle until sign-off.

 Results